 Knowing your income is the baseline to start living below your means.

-Expert Tip: Taxes is the necessary evil that you must take care of.
+Expert Tip: Taxes is a necessary evil that you must take care of.
 Here is a calculator to estimate that you are withholding enough taxes from your paycheck.
 Don’t count your tax return as income.
 Think of it as a bonus with a purpose.

 2. Save Immediately

-If you are serious about living under your means, then this is for the first step.
+If you are serious about living under your means, then this is the first step.
 As soon as money (paycheck) comes into your bank account, immediately transfer money out to reach your money goals.

 Pay yourself first!
 Save immediately.